aleksip/shila-drupal-theme/README.md

 An [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) and [Pattern Lab](http://patternlab.io/) friendly starting point for new Drupal 8 themes.
 Can be used stand-alone with Pattern Lab.
 Can be used as a Pattern Lab StarterKit as well.

+Shila theme is based on [pattern-lab-project](https://github.com/aleksip/pattern-lab-project) and uses [shila-css](https://github.com/aleksip/shila-css).

-Please note that theme-specific CSS files are not committed in the repository.
+Please note that theme-specific CSS files are not committed to the repository.
 They can be generated after installing development dependencies.

 ## Installing development dependencies